JohnLCaron/rlauxe/README.md

 | 20000  | 3751.976 | 2124.064 | 1051.194 | 656.632 | 449.989 | 190.791 | 123.333 | 47.084 | 28.173 |
 | 50000  | 6873.319 | 2708.147 | 1274.291 | 740.712 | 475.265 | 194.538 | 130.865 | 51.086 | 26.439 |

 * no use for the parameter d in this case.
-Likely thats us used only for when eta0 != theta
+Likely thats is used only for when eta0 != theta